acoss22/Project-Ideas/README.md

 93. Days until Christmas
 94. Calendar with Holidays from specific country
 95. Birthday Calendar or Manager (add all of your contact's birthdays)
-96. Youtube transcription app (gets the script from the speech with an api)
+96. Youtube transcription app (gets the script from the speech with an api
+97. Sticky notes app  / Reminders app
+98. Chat bot